 The right balance between user responsibility and technological controls is key to effective IT security.

 Orange is to hand off control of its fixed-line infrastructure and broadband services to BT in an attempt to increase its UK coverage and improve the quality of its own services.
-Speaking to the Times, Orange said it was disappointed by the poor performance of its fixed-line offerings, which rel

 March's UCExpo trade show in London provided a forum for industry representatives and customers to come together and discuss the growing influence of unified communications (UC) on the working environment and learn how to take advantage of this technological shift.